cidrblock/codegenit/README.md

                         A folder in which to place the codegend project. (default: ./) -s SWAGGER_FILE, --swagger_file SWAGGER_FILE
-                        A folder in which to place the codegend project. (default ./api.yml) --check               Run in check mode, no changes to PROJECT_DIR (except trailing whitespace removal)
+                        A folder in which to place the codegend project. (default ./api.yml) -u, --update_args     Update the function arguments in the project_dir. (default: warn only) --check               Run in check mode, no changes to PROJECT_DIR. (except trailing whitespace removal)
 ```

 ### Sample run